chrisyoung/hecks-archive/README.md

 	end

 ### Generate the Domain
+	# From your domain project Directory
 	$ hecks new

 ### Generate and run a Resource Server
+	# From your domain project Directory
 	$ hecks generate:resource_server
 	$ rackup config.ru